katestorres/Graphics-Spring-2019/Project2/README.md

 Daniel Verdugo dverdugo521@csu.fullerton.edu

-All code completed is in
+Implementation was split between myself and Daniel.
+All code completed is in gfxalgebra.hpp